Nodeclipse/www.nodeclipse.org/restclient-tool/index.md

 This plugin in distributed within [Nodeclispe NTS](/nts/), [Enide Studio](/enide/studio) and [Enide Monst(e)r](/enide/monster).

 You can install plugin from `http://www.nodeclipse.org/updates/`
+It is inside "Enide Tools Collection" group.

 ### See more in README